dapr/docs/daprdocs/content/en/contributing/contributing-overview.md

 5. **SDKs**: Dapr SDKs provide libraries for various programming languages to interact with Dapr.
 You can contribute by improving SDK functionalities, fixing bugs, or adding support for new features.
 Please see the [contribution guidelines]({{< ref sdk-contrib >}}) for specific SDKs.

+6. **CLI**: Dapr cli sets up Dapr on a local dev machine or a Kubernetes cluster for launching and managing Dapr instances.
+Contributions to the CLI repository include adding new features, fixing bugs, improving usability, and ensuring compatibility with the latest Dapr releases.
+Please see the [Development Guide](https://github.com/dapr/cli/blob/master/docs/development/development.md) for help in getting started with developing the Dapr cli.

 ## Issues

 ### Issue types